 Six Favorite Regions in France

-I’ve traveled in almost every region of France and each has much to offer.
-But if I had to narrow down my choices to just six regions that I recommend to artsy-inclined travelers, I’d choose Normandy, Brittany, Loire, Dordogne (part of Aquitaine), Provence/Côte d’Azur, and of course Paris.
+Each region in France has much to offer, and over the years, I’ve traveled in just about all of them.
+But if I had to narrow down my choices to just six different regions that I recommend to artsy-inclined travelers, I’d choose Normandy, Brittany, the Loire, the Dordogne, Provence/Côte d’Azur, and of course, Paris.

-This post presents an overview of my six favorite regions with links to more detailed posts.
-If you want to really explore these regions, consider renting a car.
+This post presents an overview of my six favorite regions to visit in France with links to more detailed posts.
+If you want to fully explore these regions, consider renting a car.
 My post on Driving in Europe gives you some pointers gleaned from our three decades of experience exploring Europe by car.

 Map of France showing recommended regions to explore in France